 - Pixel 5

-When the final, finished version of Android 12 releases this autumn, it'll likely come first to select devices, including Google's own Pixel lineup.
-For instance, at launch, Android 11 only supported Pixel 2 and newer Pixel phones as well as a handful of devices from OnePlus, Xiaomi, OPPO, and Realme.
+When the final, finished version of Android 12 releases this autumn, it'll likely come first to the same list of selected devices, including Google's own Pixel lineup.

-How to get the Android 12 developer beta
+How to get the Android 12 public beta

-The developer preview is an early version of Android 12 specifically for developers to test.
+The public beta is an early version of Android 12 specifically for testing.
+While it will work, it's not recommended that you install it on your primary device.
 Pocket-lint has a guide here detailing how to get it.

 Why is it called Android 12?